unitymakesus/unity-dev-standards/README.md

 ## Build Tasks
 * Dev: `npm run dev`
 * Dev + Browsersync: `npm run watch`
-* Production: `npm run production`
+* Production: `npm run prod`

 ## Deploying
 This static site is hosted on Netlify and it is set up with continous deployment.
-There's nothing you need to do other than push your changes to `main`.
+There's nothing you need to do other than push or merge your changes to the `main` branch.
 Netlify will read the `netlify.toml` file in this repository and run a full build to generate the static site and compile assets.
-Awesome!